 After a couple hours in Wilds of Africa we went back under the tunnel to ZooNorth and the first stop was to re-fuel with a huge bag of popcorn and to plan our route to make sure that we didn't miss anything.
 ZooNorth is huge and home to over 20 different exhibits and attractions.
 Our first stop with the Children's Zoo with lots of fun things for the younger kids - a stream to wade in, petting zoo, pony rides, barn animals, birds, and the Discovery House.

-And for the next two or three hours we saw: the Wings of Wonder (a variety of unique birds - eagles, vultures, etc.); the gigantic Galapagos Tortoise; a giant anteater; Texas Cats (bob cats, mountain lions, and more); the reptiles and amphibians in the Herpetarium which is home to at least 100 small exhibits for snakes, spiders, lizards, and lots of other creepy stuff; some Australian animals like a koala, emu, kangaroo, and wallaby; Bug U where the Zoo's Texas invertebrates live; tigers; otters; a couple cages with primates; a majestic tiger, and Nature Connects.
+And for the next two or three hours we saw: the Wings of Wonder (a variety of unique birds - eagles, vultures, etc.); the gigantic Galapagos Tortoise; a giant anteater; Texas Cats (bob cats, mountain lions, and more); the reptiles and amphibians in the Herpetarium which is home to at least 100 small exhibits for snakes (read this article about identifing snakes - the good and the bad), spiders, lizards, and lots of other creepy stuff; some Australian animals like a koala, emu, kangaroo, and wallaby; Bug U where the Zoo's Texas invertebrates live; tigers; otters; a couple cages with primates; a majestic tiger, and Nature Connects.

 Nature Connects is where the kids (for a fee) can ride the T-Rex Express train or play with legos in the tented Stay and Play Brickyard which is presented by LEGOLAND Discovery Center.
 In the Brickyard, kids of all ages can build, experiment, problem-solve, and connect with science, technology, engineering, and math.
 Each week, master builders and LEGO enthusiasts will be on hand, challenging children to recreate the pros’ nature-themed models while teaching youngsters how to build sculptures that connect to nature.
 We also got to see a remarkable traveling sculpture show featuring the wizardry of award-winning artist Sean Kenney.
 Created from more than 700,000 LEGO bricks, the larger-than-life sculptures include an 8-foot-tall hummingbird frozen in flight; a 7-foot-wide peacock displaying its colorful feathers; a gardner and boy made with over 46,000 LEGOS; a playful polar bear family created from an impressive 133,263 bricks; a wheelbarrow; and more.
 The exhibit is only at the Zoo for four months.